herotai214/router/benchmarks/CACHE_AWARE_BENCHMARKS.md

 The script starts a DP backend + cache-aware router, runs `chat_prefix_repetition.py`, scrapes `.prom`s, and writes `summary.json`.

+**If this looks broken:** Prompt/APC hit must rise above a cold floor after these 100 requests (shared prefixes across different `session_id`s).
+If both stay at ~0 / random, stop — prefix cache is off, the router is not this binary, or workers are not the ones you think.
+Do not quote a Codex run until smoke hits.
+Flag meanings: operator guide §3–4.

 ### 3.2 Client only (stack already up)

 ```bash